County Distress Index

 How do county scores differ from the national American Distress Index?

 The national ADI tracks household financial distress over time using quarterly time-series data.
 County scores are cross-sectional — they compare counties to each other at a point in time using percentile-rank averaging.
-Both use a 0–100 scale with the same zone thresholds, but they measure different things: the ADI tracks trends, county scores compare places.
+The ADI tracks trends; county scores compare places.